 When it comes to free things to do in San Francisco, you can’t beat the city’s public art scene.
 SF is a cornucopia of iconic public art pieces, from glowing light art installations to the beautiful murals of Balmy Alley.
 But have you seen these lesser-known works around the city?
 Take a look at our list of hidden gems including sculptures, statues, paintings, murals, staircases, and more.

-20. Self guided light art tour
+24. Self guided light art tour

 San Francisco is absolutely stunning day and night, but some truly incredible art lights up as soon as the sun goes down.
 SF Travel put together a great map marking 11 of the best light art installations in the city, reaching from the Bay Bridge to the Castro.
 It will take a few hours to get through the whole thing on foot, but it’s not a bad bike or car ride if you want to hit all 11 stops in one night.

-In the Marina district of SF, you’ll find a unique outdoor sculpturethat’s more than just a cool-looking art installation.
+In the Marina District of SF, you’ll find a unique outdoor sculpture that’s more than just a cool-looking art installation.
 The Wave Organ, created by artists Peter Richards and George Gonzalez in 1986, is an acoustic sculpture activated by the waves of the San Francisco Bay.
 Its haunting music comes from 25 different organ pipes placed at different levels around the sculpture, changing with the rise and fall of the tides.

 Three Gems by artist James Turrell is a free artwork, hidden in a corner of the de Young Museum’s Sculpture Garden.
 It’s arguably one of the most photogenic and best-hidden locations in SF.
 Three Gems feels like a blend of secret garden, labyrinth, and futuristic meditation chamber.
 It’s a surreal journey to the center of the installation, where you’ll find a room that invites you to simply gaze at the sky above.

-23. Little Free Libraries around San Francisco
+27. Little Free Libraries

 Have you seen these adorable tiny libraries around the city?
 Global nonprofit Little Free Library (LFL) is a worldwide phenomenon, and we’re lucky enough to have 50 of the tiny libraries here in San Francisco.
 The libraries stock everything from children’s books to adult nonfiction, and many are operated by local schools, businesses, or private homes.
 They generally hold between 20-100 books and operate on a “take a book, share a book” system.